genepi/imputationserver-tutorial/README.md

 ## Start your first job

 1. Select as a reference panel **1000 Genomes Phase 3 (Version 5)**
-2. Click on **Select Files** and upload the sample file [chr20.unphased.vcf.gz](https://imputationserver.sph.umich.edu/static/downloads/test-data/chr20.unphased.vcf.gz)
+2. Click on **Select Files** and upload the sample data [chr20.unphased.vcf.gz](https://imputationserver.sph.umich.edu/static/downloads/test-data/chr20.unphased.vcf.gz)
-3. Accept our terms and conditions
+3. Accept the terms and conditions
 4. Click on **Submit Job** to start your imputation

 ## Quality control